 Research and consultancy

 Research is central to IISS activities.
-The institute's programmes are divided by global region and according to policy themes (from non-proliferation, transnational threats and geo-economics to climate change and security).
+The institute's research programmes are divided by global region and according to policy themes (from non-proliferation, transnational threats and geo-economics to climate change and security).
 IISS experts deliver impartial, rigorous analysis.
-They are drawn from all over the world, and include established world-class strategists as well as the brightest young analysts.
-The institute's corporate advisory arm offers strategic advice and political-risk analysis to commercial and government clients, via membership packages and bespoke arrangements.
+They are drawn from all over the world, and include established world-class strategists, as well as the brightest young analysts.
+The institute's corporate advisory arm offers strategic advice and political-risk analysis to commercial and government clients.

-Besides The Military Balance, the definitive reference source on the world's armed forces, IISS publications include:
+Besides The Military Balance and the Military Balance+ online database, the definitive reference sources on the world's armed forces, IISS publications include:

 Summits and other events

 Heads of state, foreign and defence ministers, high-level diplomats and officials attend IISS security summits for the opportunity to discuss policy in private as well as in public, assisting in greater international understanding and conflict avoidance.
-Since its launch in Singapore in 2002, the Shangri-La Dialogue has gained a reputation as the 'military Davos'.
-The younger Manama Dialogue is becomingly similarly influential in the Middle East.
+Since its launch in Singapore in 2002, the IISS Shangri-La Dialogue has become recognised as the premier institution in the Asia-Pacific for defence diplomacy.
+The IISS Manama Dialogue in Bahrain similarly enjoys the status of the most important international security meeting held in the Middle East and attended by government ministers.

-As well as these prestigious summits, and its annual members’ conference, the Global Strategic Review, the IISS hosts regular speeches, workshops, meetings, and other events.
-Seminars in the Geo-economics and Strategy programme analyse the impact of economic and financial trends on strategic relationships.
+As well as these prestigious summits, the IISS hosts regular speeches, workshops, meetings, and other events.